-Assays for Six holes from the Resource expansion program remain to be received.
-On receipt of these remaining results, SKY plans to estimate a new Mineral Resource Estimate (MRE) which will include these new drill results.
+All assays for the RC drilling component of the resource expansion program have now been received and on receipt of the diamond drilling assay results these new results will be added to estimate a new Mineral Resource Estimate (MRE).
 This will aim to increase SKY's maiden MRE of 10.2Mt @ 0.18% Tin for 18.4kt at a 0.10% Tin cut-off grade and convert the estimated Exploration Target of 16 - 21Mt at a grade ranging between 0.16 - 0.20 % tin at 0.1% Tin cut-off, into additional resources (SKY ASX Announcement 22 March 2023).

-Following the new estimate of the mineral resources at Tallebung, SKY plans to undertake an additional drilling program to increase confidence in the resources, in particularly resources around high-grade areas such as those identified surrounding hole TBD003, increasing confidence to indicated resources.
+Following the new estimate of the mineral resources at Tallebung, if required, SKY plans to undertake an additional drilling program to increase confidence in the resources, in particularly resources around high-grade areas such as those identified surrounding hole TBD003 (60.55m @ 0.36% Tin from 23m), increasing the resource confidence in these areas to indicated resources.
 The surrounding resource is planned to be drilled to inferred resources and this aims to achieve a 'critical mass' for mine scoping studies to be undertaken and released.